24 Types of Paint & Finishes Perfect for Your Project

 Encaustic paint is one of the wax-based paint types.
 This allows it to hold a lot of color pigment, resulting in rich colors that bind tightly to the surface you're painting on.
 It's also moisture resistant, due to there being no solvents used in its creation.

-When you use it it, you have to heat it so the wax paste softens, and you'll paint using metal tools rather than brushes due to the thickness and viscosity of encaustic paint.
+When you use it it, you have to heat it so the wax paste softens, and you'll paint using metal tools rather than any types of paint brushes due to the thickness and viscosity of encaustic paint.

 You can include watercolor paint in this category.
 It's preferred over oil-based paint due to the lack of odor when painting interior surfaces.
 It also cleans up much easier if you have spills or mistakes.
 It dries quickly and wears better over time.